mercmobily/simpledblayer/README.md

     }),

 The only searchable field is `surname`: an index will definitely be created to statisfy it

-## Compound indexes

-Imagine that you have a schema so defined:

-    schema: new SimpleSchema({
-      id: { type: 'id' },

-      email: { type: 'string', searchable: true },
-      deleted: { type: 'boolean', searchable: true },
-      type: { type: 'string', searchable: true }, // 'work', 'home', etc.
-    }),

-The searchable fields are `email` and `deleted`.
-However, you can be reasonably sure that every time an email address is searched, the `deleted` field will be searched.
-So, you can define them as `permute`:

-    schema: new SimpleSchema({
-      id: { type: 'id' },

-      email: { type: 'string', searchable: true, permute: true },
-      deleted: { type: 'boolean', permute: true },
-      type: { type: 'string', searchable: true }, // 'work', 'home', etc.
-    }),

-This will likely make sure that an index that includes `email` and `deleted` will be created, so that searching will be optimised.

-## Compound indexes (with prefixes)

-Imagine that you have a schema so defined:

-    schema: new SimpleSchema({
-      id: { type: 'id' },

-      workspaceId: { type: 'id' },
-      personId: { type: 'id' },

-      email: { type: 'string', searchable: true, permute: true },
-      deleted: { type: 'boolean', permute: true },
-      type: { type: 'string', searchable: true }, // 'work', 'home', etc.
-    }),

-This record obviously has a 1:n relationship with `workspaces` and `people` (a workspace has many people, each person has several email addresses attached to it).
-So, you can be reasonably sure that _most_ searches will include `workspaceId` and `personId`, as well as the other fields.

-You can define the schema as follows:

-    schema: new SimpleSchema({
-      id: { type: 'id' },

-      workspaceId: { type: 'id', permutePrefix: true },
-      personId: { type: 'id', permutePrefix: true },

-      email: { type: 'string', searchable: true, permute: true },
-      deleted: { type: 'boolean', permute: true },
-      type: { type: 'string', searchable: true }, // 'work', 'home', etc.
-    }),

-This will likely create compound indexes so that:

-* `workspaceId` and `personId` are included in each index, at the beginning
-* `email` and `deleted` are in the index as well

-The indexes resulting will likely be:

-* `workspaceId+personId+email+deleted
-* `workspaceId+personId+deleted+email

-The specific layer might also create:

-* `workspaceId+personId+type

-Permuted indexes should be used with care, as the number of indexes will increase exponentially as the number of "permuted" indexes grows.
-They should especially be used when a search is performed on very large tables, and you have a number of fields which might, or might not, be used to filter the results.

-## Class-wide functions to generate and delete indexes

 SimpleDbLayer provides two class-level functions that affect all the layers in the registry: